jadavey91/jadavey91/README.md

 -->
 - Jim here!
 - Recently completed the master coding bootcamp with Codenation.
-- Currently working on an API app (private) and soon to start a recipe based shopping list App.
+- Currently working on an API app (private) and soon to start a recipe based shopping list app.
 - 🔗 For previous work experience:[Linkedin](https://www.linkedin.com/in/james-a-davey/)